Prophetess Syokimau

 Syokimau was a Kamba medicine woman and prophetess who lived in the 1800s long before Kenya became a colony.
 She was born and lived in Iveti Hills near the today's Machakos town.
 It is claimed that Syokimau could predict impeding attacks from other communities such as the Maasai and Gikuyu giving Kamba warriors ample time to prepare for the defense.

 Overview

 Syokimau is credited as the greatest prophetess among the Kamba people because she foretold the coming of the white men and the construction of the railway line.
-In her vision, she saw a long snake belching fire and smoke as to moved from waters to another waters.
+In her vision, she saw a long snake belching fire and smoke as it moved from waters to another waters.
 In it there were people with skin like meat who spoke unintelligibly like birds and carried fire in their pockets.
 Her prophecy came to pass in the 20th century after the completion of the Kenya-Uganda Railway that ran from Mombasa to Kisumu, the lakeside city then known as Port Florence.
 The people she saw were white people who spoke English and carried matchboxes in their pockets.